scottdaniel/bacphene/README.md

 ### Do the rectal swabs contain more oxygen tolerant organisms?

-While this may seem like an obvious “yes”, it still stands as a proof-of-concept.

 ``` r
 library(tidyverse)
 #> ── Attaching packages ─────────────────────────────────────── tidyverse 1.3.1 ──